kidusaman/CodeMentor/README.md

 - **Code Converter:** Enter code, select source and target languages, and click “Convert” to see the transformed code.
 - **Debugger:** Paste code with errors and click “Debug” to receive detailed error explanations.
 - **Code Quality Checker:** Paste your code and click “Check Quality” to get analysis and improvement suggestions.
+## Notes & Limitations

+This demo integrates with the OpenAI API, which enforces usage limits and quotas on its free tier.
+As a result, some features might experience rate-limiting or temporary unavailability during periods of high usage.
+In a production environment, these limitations can be addressed by upgrading to an appropriate API plan.

+This project is intended to showcase full-stack development skills and API integration.
+The limitations noted above are inherent to the free tier of the API and do not reflect the quality or functionality of the underlying application.